Lamor Whitehead: Loan default, arrest, and conviction for identity theft

-Whitehead has denied all claims and the matter remains in court.

 2022 robbery and aftermath

 Whitehead and his wife were robbed at gunpoint in July 2022.
-Thieves allegedly stole $1 million worth of jewelry, which Whitehead alleged to have included a Cuban link chain valued at $399,000 and a Rolex watch valued at $75,000.
+Thieves allegedly stole jewelry, which Whitehead alleged to have included a Cuban link chain valued at $399,000 and a Rolex watch valued at $75,000.
 The event took place while Whitehead was leading services at his Leaders of Tomorrow International Church in Brooklyn and was streamed live.
 In September that year, two men were arrested and charged with the robbery.
 The suspects were also charged with conspiracy and possession of firearms.
+A third suspect was shot and killed by U.S. Marshals in January 2024 at a South Brunswick, New Jersey inn.

 Following the robbery, Whitehead sued a local radio host for $50 million, claiming that the host defamed him during her program while making comments about the robbery.